Do you ever want to give up on writing? Read on to overcome doubt and find your calling as a writer.

 Confidently Called to Write

 It’s easy to believe that our writing is pointless.
-For those of us living in market-driven economies like the United States, where your value is tied to your production or years of experience, writing a story doesn’t seem too valuable.
-To sit down and fulfill some “spiritual calling” will earn you some strange looks.
-And then Doubt roars its mighty roar.
+For those of us living in market-driven economies like the United States, where your value is tied to production or years of experience, writing a story doesn’t seem valuable.
+To write as some “spiritual calling” may earn you some strange looks.

 Once more, Steven Pressfield has an encouraging word for us: